 A female lays her eggs on food items.
 Eggs then hatch within a few days, but the larval period may last four to five months.
 It takes 12-18 days for pupae to develop into adults.
 One generation is produced each year in cooler climates.

 These pests prefer to feed on dried tobacco, but they will also eat:

 - Dried fish

-Pests found in flour mills and food storage areas are called Flour Beetles.
-They are reddish brown and one-seventh of an inch long.
+Pests found in flour mills and food storage areas are called flour beetles.
+They are reddish brown and 1/7 of an inch long.
 They also have a smooth thorax.
 They feed on a variety of foods, including:

 - Cracked grains